VK2XXY/pelican-theme-bootstrap4/README.md

 # bootstrap4 #

-This is based on the [Bootstrap theme](https://github.com/pelican-themes/bootstrap "Bootstrap"), by [getpelican](https://github.com/getpelican).
+This was inspired by the [Bootstrap theme](https://github.com/pelican-themes/bootstrap), by [getpelican](https://github.com/getpelican).

+This theme relies on Bootstrap 4 and Jquery libraries.

 ## changelog ##